vladlaptev/hetool/README.md

 ## Run client

-To run client you need installed ruby with SETPATH, because ruby scripts runs from gui.bat with command "ruby %name%.rb"
+To run client you need installed ruby with SETPATH, because ruby scripts runs from gui.bat with command "ruby %name%.rb" and also I reccomend to use ConEmu console to run bat file.